papivot/pace-docs/PKS High Availability.md

  4. HA across availability zones

 ### Requirements
+- Access to Pivotal Ops Manager UI with PKS tile deployed
 - SSH Access to Pivotal Ops Manager
 - A K8s cluster deployed in PKS
 - Access to the above K8s cluster